Kiki's Delivery Service (2014 film): Plot

-The young witch, Kiki still lives with her parents, her witch mother, Kokiri and her ordinary human father, Okino.
-But with her 13th birthday everything has to change.
-An old witchcraft law dictates that at this age she must leave her loving home in order to live as a witch in a strange place for a whole year.
-She sets off on her broomstick.
-Her black cat Jiji is allowed to accompany her.
-After hours of flight, over land and sea, she discovers a strange city by the sea.
-Rather involuntarily, she makes a stopover at the local zoo, where she has to realize that not every resident likes witches.
-But soon after, Kiki meets the baker Osono, who offers Kiki a place to live under the roof of her windmill.
+Kiki, a young witch, lives with her witch mother Kokiri and her ordinary human father Okino.
+As her 13th birthday nears, Kiki prepares to leave her loving home and live in a strange place for a whole year, as per an old witchcraft tradition.
+On her birthday, Kiki sets off on her broomstick, accompanied by her black cat Jiji.

+After hours of flight over land and sea, she discovers a city by the sea.
+She makes a stopover at the local zoo, and soon realizes not every resident likes witches.
+Soon after, Kiki meets the baker Osono, who offers her accommodation under the roof of her windmill.

 Next, Kiki has to find a living.
 Kiki can only fly with her magic powers, which she loves to do.
 Encouraged by Osono, she decides to open an air delivery service in the sleepy coastal town.
 At first she didn't want to hire anyone.
 Only a few aviation-obsessed youngsters are interested in them.
 But Osono continues to support Kiki and slowly the flight business begins to take off.
 With her cheerful nature and courage, she is slowly making friends.
 But then she is taken advantage of by a teenager who was interested in her magic powers.
 She tells other youths that Kiki can curse her.
 In order to scare them, she sends Kiki to them with an alleged curse letter.
 When Kiki realizes the truth, she is very disappointed and sad.